Abdelrahman122003/versionControl/sections/gitCommands.md

 - `git reset --soft HEAD~1`

-  If you want to undo a commit but keep the changes in your working directory, you can use:
+  If you want to undo a commit but keep the changes in your working directory.

 - `git checkout` Command